 We released a new version of talech Register which includes improvements to the Ingenico iCMP payment reader for a more stable & reliable payment experience.
-It's recommend you upgrade to this latest version.
+It's recommended you upgrade to this latest version.

 General iCMP Troubleshooting: We have created this guide to help you troubleshoot some common issues.
 To get started, please select one of the topics below.

 Note: If you’re still experiencing issues after walking through these steps, feel free to Contact Us and we'll continue to troubleshoot with you.

 - Is Bluetooth enabled in iOS > Settings > Bluetooth?

 - Does the device appear under 'My Devices' as Ingenico-######?

 - If the device appears under 'My Devices' does tapping on it reconnect the reader?

 - If the above step fails, reboot the iCMP by holding # and < (yellow) buttons.

 - If step 2 does not reconnect the device, forget the device from iOS.
 Tap the (i) icon, then 'Forget this device'.